AlexRedisson18/Form-generator/README.md

 ### Usage

-Create class with required fields
+Create class with required fields.
 Then create inctance of the class with attributes

 ```ruby